earthlab/earthlab.github.io/_drafts/course-materials/setup-r-rstudio/2016-12-08-setup-04-working-directory.md

 At the end of this activity, you will:

 * Be able to create an easy to use and we structured project structure.
-* Know how to set a working directory in R
+* Be able to set a working directory in `R` using code.
+* Be able to set a working directory using the `RStudio` interface.

 ## What You Need

-You will need the most current version of R and, preferably, RStudio loaded on your computer to complete this tutorial.
+You will need the most current version of `R` and, preferably, `RStudio` loaded on your computer to complete this tutorial.

 * [How to Setup R / R Studio](/course-materials/setup-r-rstudio)